derhansen/sf_banners/Documentation/UsersManual/SettingsForBanners/Index.rst

 A description for the banner

-Image
+Assets
-"""""
+""""""

-The image which is displayed by the plugin.
-Please note, that the extension is not able to resize the banner, so you must upload it with the final dimensions. *Only available, when the banner type is set to “Image”.*
+The asset (usually an image) which is displayed by the plugin.
+Please note, that the extension is not able to resize the banner, so you must upload it with the final dimensions.

 HTML